 So far, hundreds of individuals have benefitted from this initiative – reporting their recovery from the suspected COVID-19 symptoms after following the advice from the doctors.
 The joy and gratitude that the people have expressed propel AfroSaúde’s team forward: “Just yesterday, I received a call from a patient, telling me how they were finally recovering after battling with COVID-19 symptoms.
 They were so grateful.
 [This] made us very happy!”
 Arthur smiled.
 While this telemedicine service has helped hundreds of people, Arthur humbly and firmly believes that he does not measure social impact based on the number of lives saved, but on the depth of how each life is individually impacted, or to what extent one’s health is made better off after interacting with AfroSaúde.
 It is commendable that Arthur and his team are financing the phone calls themselves: they worked hard to crowdfund money for the initiative.

 Right now, Arthur’s team is in the process of launching a centralized website for AfroSaúde and plans to convert it into a monetization source in the future.
-Currently the website has the team’s contact information, and will soon list all the services that the social business offers.
+Currently, the website has the team’s contact information, and will soon list all the services that the social business offers.
 This one-stop platform will allow patients to search and schedule consultations with black healthcare workers, and will also allow healthcare workers to manage patients, gain visibility in the market, and offer telemedicine services.
 Recently, they launched their website that offers mental health support for COVID-19. which will provide mental wellbeing and health services to the Afro-Brazilian community.

 Although with many successes, Arthur’s journey has not always been smooth.
 While sharing the social obstacles in his journey so far, Arthur highlighted two things: the first was that there were some people who criticized that AfroSaúde was more ‘exclusive’ than ‘inclusive’ as it catered to only the Afro-Brazilian community.
 However, the great impact that his initiative has had on people and the number of lives that have been helped so far has validated the significance of the platform.
-The second obstacle was about making the people he was helping understand the depth of the issue: although the problem of systematic racism in healthcare is nationwide in Brazil, very little conversation has happened around it.
+The second obstacle was about making the people he was helping understand the depth of the issue: although the problem of systematic racism in healthcare is nationwide in Brazil, the very little conversation has happened around it.
 Consequently, most people did not understand the gravity of the issue – therefore, in the early days of the business, Arthur invested a lot of time into helping people understand the gravity of the situation, before offering his solution

-The Y&Y Fellowship program has been quite helpful for taking Arthur’s social business AfroSaúde in taking it off the ground – not only does he value the spur of creative ideas born out of his discussions with the global fellows, he also values being able to refine his soft skills with he help of his mentors With a big smile, he said “it’s a beautiful exchange – they[my mentors] are teaching me many things – such as business model skills and finance, and I am teaching them about how racism impacts our world.”
+The Y&Y Fellowship program has been quite helpful for taking Arthur’s social business AfroSaúde in taking it off the ground – not only does he value the spur of creative ideas born out of his discussions with the global fellows, but he also values being able to refine his soft skills with the help of his mentors With a big smile, but he also said: “it’s a beautiful exchange – they[my mentors] are teaching me many things – such as business model skills and finance, and I am teaching them about how racism impacts our world.”
 His team also values the outsider’s perspective that Y&Y Fellowship offers in helping shape the next steps of his social business, and how they help tether his dreams to a realistic framework.
 His mentors have also helped AfroSaúde establish international partnerships.
-He encourages candidates interested in the Fellowship to apply, and use the Y&Y application as an opportunity to reflect and understand oneself and one’s social business – it helped Arthur develop a clearer picture about what he wants and hopes to get out of AfroSaúde.
+He encourages candidates interested in the Fellowship to apply, and use the Y&Y application as an opportunity to reflect and understand oneself and one’s social business – it helped Arthur develop a clearer picture of what he wants and hopes to get out of AfroSaúde.
 “And once you begin your fellowship, start with baby steps.”